ElucidataInc/polly-docs/docs/Data Lake.md

 ![Value Boxes](../img/Discover/single_7.png)

-Below it lies the Metadata summary table which contains the different metadata fields and their categories.
+Below it lies the metadata summary table which contains the different metadata fields and their categories.
 The table is searchable and clicking on a particular metadata shows it's distribution.
 For instance if you want to see the distribution of cell types in a study, you can search the keyword 'cell_type' in *name* search box.
 Upon click on it a table describing the distribution of cell types will popup.

 ![Metadata Table](../img/Discover/single_8.png)